ioBroker/ioBroker.vis/README.md

 ## Changelog
 ### **WORK IN PROGRESS**
 * (foxriver76) fixed crash case if signals are used
+* (foxriver76) update references to view in widget when view is renamed
 * (bluefox) jQui Toggle icon widget was migrated to react

 ### 2.9.4 (2023-12-04)